peterpanduro/D0029E/lab1/report.md

 #### 3.2 Cut program into parts.

 Using a hex editor, we can find the huge array of 'A's.
 The bits are stored right before "GCC".
 In the middle of that array we can find a 128-byte region to essentially cut out, creating 3 parts.
-In this case 32 butes into the array.
+In this case 32 bytes into the array.

 We cut the 128 byte part since we know that is how much out md5collgen appends, but in theory any multiple length of 64 should work.